uholee922/uholee.github.io/index.md

 layout: frontpage
 ---

-## Welcome to my website
+## *Welcome to U-Ho's wiki blog.*

-This is the place where I share my ideas on topics like [Paracraft](http://www.paracraft.cn) software design, artificial intelligence and education.
+This page is for logging my works or Q/As so that I can remind myself and reuse them later.
-Feel free to send me emails or join our team.
+Feel free to comment on my posts with any opinions.